kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 Audit mode empowers users to monitor the impact of new profiles for extensive periods of time before switching into more restrictive modes.
 An example of it would be a profile with safe system calls whitelisted using `SCMP_ACT_ALLOW` and a default action of `SCMP_ACT_LOG`, instead of the current `SCMP_ACT_ERRNO`.
 The result would be that all system calls would be executed, however, only the ones outside the whitelist would be logged into the system logs.

-To arrive in Kubernetes, this functionality needs to first make it to libseccomp and runc.
+To arrive in Kubernetes, this functionality needs to first make it to libseccomp and OCI/runc.
 It was recently added to Libseccomp-golang [v0.9.1](https://github.com/seccomp/libseccomp-golang/releases/tag/v0.9.1) as `SCMP_ACT_LOG`.
-And it has currently a [PR](https://github.com/opencontainers/runc/pull/1951) to make it into runc.
+And it has currently a PR to make it into [runC](https://github.com/opencontainers/runc/pull/1951) and the [OCI](https://github.com/opencontainers/runtime-spec/pull/1019).

 The support is based on the downstream dependencies, therefore Kubernetes changes are not _required_.
 However, some changes may be improve its usability as pointed out on the [Implementation Details](#implementation-details) section.